mattia-decao/hiero-transformer/README.md

 The meanings of cleaned characters were primarily derived from the MdC~\citep{MdC} conventions.
 Others were extracted from the Berlin Text System 3.1 (V 3.0) user manual~\citep{berlin_text_system}.

-The management of translations is documented in Table x***, while the handling of transliterations is recorded in Table y***.
-The processing of Gardiner code is detailed in Table z***, and the treatment of parts of speech is presented in Table k***.

-***++tabelle di descrizione delle operazioni di pulizia
+In the ***"Cleaning operations" file, you can find the management of translations, transliterations, Gardiner code and part-of-speech.

 ## Model functioning tips